 - Permanent landscape watering schedule for spray irrigation.
 This schedule limits outdoor spray irrigation for landscapes to no more than twice a week on the following days and times: - Residential addresses ending in odd numbers: Wednesdays and Saturdays - Residential addresses ending with even numbers: Thursdays and Sundays - Commercial customers: Tuesdays and Fridays - Watering times: Midnight to 10 a.m. and 7 p.m. to midnight - Temporary landscape watering schedule variance for new landscapes.
-New landscapes can be watered according to the following schedule for the first 30 days after installation. - Days 1 through 21: spray irrigation allowed every day. - New variance application is required to continue temporary irrigation. - Days 22 through 42: spray irrigation allowed every other day. - No further variances allowed. - Watering times: Midnight to 10 a.m. and 7 p.m. to midnight. - Landscape Conservation Requirements for new development: the CoLV shall incorporate Appendix D of this plan into its adopted rules and regulations. - Swimming Pool Construction Requirements for new pools: the CoLV shall incorporate Appendix E of this plan into its adopted rules and regulations.
+New landscapes can be watered according to the following schedule for the first 30 days after installation. - Days 1 through 20: spray irrigation allowed every day. - New variance application is required to continue temporary irrigation. - Days 21 through 30: spray irrigation allowed every other day. - No further variances allowed. - Watering times: Midnight to 10 a.m. and 7 p.m. to midnight. - Landscape Conservation and Erosion Control Requirements for new development: the CoLV has adopted these two ordinances as shown in Appendix D of this plan. - Swimming Pool Construction Requirements for new pools: the CoLV shall incorporate Appendix E of this plan into its adopted rules and regulations.